Cosmosyaa/CosmoW-dataviz-portfolio/final-project-part-three.md

 ## Final design decisions
-> I would keep my design simple and keep the default blue color consistent throughout the whole presentation, and make changes when showing an opposite side – for instance, use orange to contrast with the blue.
+> As for the design of graphs, I would keep my design simple and keep the default blue color consistent throughout the whole presentation, and make changes when showing an opposite side – for instance, use orange to contrast with the blue.
 >
 > All the patterns I used are from AI-generated images that imitate the style I intended to reference.
 All the product photos are sourced from an e-commerce site that offers free images for non-commercial use.
 >